A night on Broadway without leaving Lexington: UK’s annual singing and dancing extravaganza

 What McCorvey believes was key to the event’s initial success was its placement on the calendar when there was downtime between college graduation and the summer theatrical season.
 What has led to the event consistently growing is everything that goes into it, whether it is the handful on the event’s creative team that spends a year developing the event, the 30-piece orchestra or the 90 total performers (60 adults and 30 students.)

 The theme for this year’s performance will be “Billboard on Broadway” and will feature songs from everything from popular musicals like “Hamilton” and “Grease” to “Phantom of the Opera” and “A Star is Born.”
-As in years past, there will be plenty of dancing with the help of professional choreographer Grady Bowman, as well as Jeromy and Lyndy Smith Franklin Smith from The Lexington Theatre Company.
+As in years past, there will be plenty of dancing with the help of professional choreographer Grady Bowman, as well as Peggy Stamps as Stage Director.

 “It’s a Grand Night for Singing” continues to impress those who are seeing it for the first time or the 27th, which McCorvey said can be chalked up to the talent, effort and passion of everyone involved.